coder-swan/CFN-Project1/README.md

 - A table of classes and class types that is easy to understand.
 - An efficient contact form.

+### Expectations
+- To have the 3 social media links to open in new tabs.
+- For the navigation throughout the site to work correctly
+- If the site is viewed on different siz screen for the sttructural integrity not to suffer.
+- For all the information to be accurate and well informed.

 ---

 <span id="design-choices"></span>